nareshvedhamuru-cpu/EXP-1/README.md

 RESULT:

-Thus, for the given circuit, Kirchhoff’s Laws, (a) KVL and (b) KCL are proved.
+Thus, for the given circuit, Kirchhoff’s Laws, (a) KVL and (b) KCL has been verified successfully.